 Gas, including biomethane, can play an important role in developing economies by supporting an earlier switch away from coal; in particular, in emerging Asia, where the share of coal in the energy mix is currently high and overall energy demand is growing strongly.
-It also continues to play a role in the longer term in a decarbonized form, thanks to carbon capture, utilization and storage (CCUS) technology.
+It also continues to play a role in the longer term in a decarbonized form, thanks to carbon, utilization and storage (CCUS) technology.

 Shares of primary energy